-Get the Samsung if you want better bass, but if you prefer a brighter sound and would rather have a standalone bar, the Sennheiser is a decent option.
+Get the Samsung if you want better bass, but if you prefer a brighter sound and don't have the room for a full setup, the Sennheiser is a decent standalone option.

 Unfortunately, this soundbar can be a bit of a hassle to set up.
 You need to download the Sonos app on your phone for it to work, but it doesn't support Bluetooth, so you have to either connect it to your home's Wi-Fi network or plug in a wired Internet connection.
 It also only has an HDMI ARC port, so you'll need to use the adapter provided should your TV only support optical audio.
 However, if these limited connectivity options aren't a problem for you, though, it's a well-rounded, upgradeable choice.